Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 In the Maldives, we have stayed at three different resorts known for their incredible house reefs, but my favorite is the Outrigger Maafushivaru.

-The huge bedroom has herringbone floors, white crisp bedding, and a massive white marble bathroom.
+Our overwater bungalow had herringbone floors, white crisp bedding, and a massive white marble bathroom.
 We also had our own personal plunge pool that faced the ocean.

 The best part was the stairs leading from the overwater villa right into the ocean.
 We saw harmless blacktip reef sharks, sting rays, and numerous tropical fish on a daily basis.

-02- Cycle Through the Most Expensive Vineyards in the World in France
+02- Bike Through the Most Expensive Vineyards

 Couples bucket list: Biking through the vineyards in Burgundy, France